 Here are a couple examples:

-Now, it doesn’t take a genius to work out that half of 490 is smaller than 251, but that’s because the numbers used are rounded to the nearest decimal point.
+Now, it doesn’t take a genius to work out that half of 490 less than 251 – this is because the numbers used are rounded to the nearest decimal point.
 The area of f/2.8 will still be exactly half of f/2.

 Section 3 – How does the aperture affect the exposure?

-With the size of the aperture changing the way it does, there is a correlating effect on the exposure: the larger the aperture, the more exposed the photo will be.
+The size of a change in aperture correlates with the exposure: the larger the aperture, the more exposed the photo will be.
 The best way to demonstrate this is by taking a series of photos, keeping everything constant, with the exception of the aperture.

 The main creative effect of aperture isn’t exposure however, but depth of field.

 Section 4 – How does aperture effect depth of field?

 Now, depth of field can be a big topic – it is a blog post in itself – but for now, I shall summarize it by saying that it is all about the distance at which the subject will stay in focus in front of and behind the main point of focus.